Persistence of a number

 In mathematics, the persistence of a number is the number of times one must apply a given operation to an integer before reaching a fixed point at which the operation no longer alters the number.

 Usually, this involves additive or multiplicative persistence of a non-negative integer, which is how often one has to replace the number by the sum or product of its digits until one reaches a single digit.
 Because the numbers are broken down into their digits, the additive or multiplicative persistence depends on the radix.
 In the remainder of this article, base ten is assumed.

 The single-digit final state reached in the process of calculating an integer's additive persistence is its digital root.
 Put another way, a number's additive persistence counts how many times we must sum its digits to arrive at its digital root.

 Examples

 The additive persistence of 2718 is 2: first we find that 2 + 7 + 1 + 8 = 18, and then that 1 + 8 = 9.
 The multiplicative persistence of 39 is 3, because it takes three steps to reduce 39 to a single digit: 39 → 27 → 14 → 4.
 Also, 39 is the smallest number of multiplicative persistence 3.

 Smallest numbers of a given multiplicative persistence

-For a radix of 10, there is thought to be no number with a multiplicative persistence > 11: this is known to be true for numbers up to 1020,000.
+In base 10, there is thought to be no number with a multiplicative persistence greater than 11; this is known to be true for numbers up to 2.67×1030000.
 The smallest numbers with persistence 0, 1, 2, ... are: